anjuchamantha/EMonitor/README.md

 ## 1) Introduction

 EMonitor is a ESP32 Microcontroller based device which gets environmental data such as Temperature, Humidity, Pressure, Light Intensity, and sends those data to a Back-end database server using CAP(Common Alert Protocol).
 Also those data and other connection status information can be viewed from the OLED-display locally.
 The data that were sent to the server can be visualized using a simple [web-page](http://e-monitor.herokuapp.com/).
 The device also features self fault recovery mechanisms to add more reliability to the system.
-EMonitor also sends a warning e-mail to pre-defined e-mail addresses in case of any sensor data exceeding a given threshold value.
+EMonitor also sends a warning e-mail to pre-defined e-mail addresses in case of any sensor data exceeds a given threshold value.

 ## 2) EMonitor Device : features & specifications